News | Sign Up | A LEVER FOR SCALE

 Key Revenue Sources (after federal transfers):4

 Charges are public payments connected with a specific government service, such as tuition paid to a state university, payments to a public hospital, or highway tolls.
+Wyoming does not levy a corporate income tax or individual income tax.
 Severance revenue, which comes from taxes on the extraction of natural resources such as oil and natural gas, is extremely volatile and can quickly rise and fall with the price and production of natural resources.

 State Budget Rules:4